 The Massachusetts Teaching and Certification Resource

-Becoming a certified teacher in Massachusetts is a fairly straightforward process, depending on education and experience.
-Like all states, Massachusetts requires that all educators acquire a teacher certification from the state before they can teacher in the K-12 public school system.
-The Massachusetts teacher certification process is overseen by the Office of Educator Licensure within the Massachusetts Department of Education and is outlined in detail below for those looking for information on how to become a teacher in Massachusetts.
+Like all states, Massachusetts requires that educators hold certification from the state before they can teach in the K-12 public school system.
+The Massachusetts certification process is overseen by the Massachusetts Department of Elementary & Secondary Education and is outlined in detail below for those looking for information on how to become a teacher in Massachusetts.

 How to Become a Teacher in Massachusetts